-Tetrahydrocannabinol, the chemical in cannabis that makes people feel “high” can stay in the body for several days or even weeks.
+Tetrahydrocannabinol (THC) is the chemical in cannabis that makes people feel “high.”
+Tests can detect THC in the body for several days or even weeks.

 The length of time this chemical stays in the body or continues to show in a drug test depends on many factors.
 These include: